slds-lmu/phd_thesis_dummy_template/README.md

 - Make an appointment with the dean of the Math-Informatic-Statistics Faculty
 - Bernd will mention your name in the Promotionsanchuss

+# Acknowledgement
+Thanks for Giuseppe for providing the tempaltes.